 For Eid 2019, the confirmed date is yet to be announced, but if Eid Al Adha 2019 falls in the UAE on its expected date, Saturday 10th August, (bearing in mind the Day of Arafat, also) there's a possibility we could have Sunday, Monday and Tuesday of that week off.

 How can non-Muslims get involved with Eid Al Adha?

-As mentioned earlier, charity - known as 'zakat' - is one of the give pillars of Islam, and thus is a particularly significant part of both Eid holidays for Muslims.
+As mentioned earlier, charity - known as 'zakat' - is one of the five pillars of Islam, and this is a particularly significant part of both Eid holidays for Muslims.

 As a non-Muslim living in Dubai and the UAE, you can participate in the Eid Al Adha festivities by giving gifts to your Muslim friends and colleagues.